MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 * Build a [Docker][1] container image from a Python web app and store the image in [Azure Container Registry][3].
 * Configure [Azure Container Apps][2] to host the container image.
-* Set up a [GitHub Actions][6] workflow that updates the container image when changes are checked into a specified GitHub repo and branch. *This step is optional.*
+* Set up a [GitHub Actions][6] workflow that creates a new container image and updates the container app when changes are checked into a specified GitHub repo and branch. *This step is optional.*

 Following this tutorial, you'll be set up for Continuous Integration (CI) and Continuous Deployment (CD) of a Python web app to Azure.